esl/MongooseIM/doc/configuration/listen.md

 * **Default:** not set - pings disabled
 * **Example:** `ping_rate = 10_000`

-The time between pings sent by server.
+The time (in milliseconds) between pings sent by server.
 By setting this option you enable server-side pinging.

 #### `listen.http.handlers.mod_websockets.max_stanza_size`
 * **Syntax:** positive integer or the string `"infinity"`
 * **Default:** `"infinity"`
 * **Example:** `max_stanza_size = 10_000`

-Maximum allowed incoming stanza size.
+Maximum allowed incoming stanza size in bytes.
 !!!
 Warning
     This limit is checked **after** the input data parsing, so it does not apply to the input data size itself.